Current schedule available on BBC World Service program page

 World Have Your Say is a global conversation that happens on air and online.
 This news-driven and dynamic program invites listeners around the globe to share their views and questions on key issues.
 The hour-long conversation is lively, fresh and fluid.

-Host Ros Atkins moderates this riveting exchange and gives listeners the chance to guide the program's agenda as he welcomes listeners from around the world to weigh in on the headlines and stories they care about.
+Hosts Chloe Tilley and Ben James moderate this riveting exchange and gives listeners the chance to guide the program's agenda as they welcome listeners from around the world to weigh in on the headlines and stories they care about.
 The program also provides a forum for participants to put questions and comments to leading figures and experts, as well as to BBC correspondents.

 World Have Your Say gives listeners one-to-one interaction with people they wouldn't normally meet.
 Although their perspectives may vary widely, participants and listeners alike are united by their shared interest in the topics at hand.